 overseers of the Church must comprehend this mystery, which is understood only

 through the Spirit of God.
-Over the span of eternity we will fully comprehend this
+Over the span of eternity will we fully comprehend this

 mystery, but until then He wants the shepherds to maintain a good reputation with the